GabrielFlores8227/Docker-Certified-Associate/README.md

 DeviceMapper supports two modes:

-#### loop-vm mode

-- Loopback mechanism simulates an additional physical disk using files on the local disk.

-- Minimal setup, does not require an additional storage device.
+- **Loopback Mechanism (loop-vm mode)**: The loopback mechanism simulates an additional physical disk using files on the local disk.
+This method requires minimal setup and does not need an additional storage device.
+However, it offers poor performance and is generally only suitable for testing purposes.

-- Bad performance, only use for testing.

-#### direct-lvm

-- Stores data on a separate device.
+- **Direct-lvm Mode**: The direct-lvm mode stores data on a separate device, necessitating the use of an additional storage device.
+This configuration provides good performance, making it suitable for production environments.

-- Requires an additional storage device

-- Good performance, use for prooduction

 To configure Docker to use the Device Mapper storage driver via the `/etc/docker/daemon.json` configuration file, you need to specify the storage driver in the JSON format within this file.
 Here's how you can do it: